Mary and the Witch's Flower: Plot

 Mary admits that her magical ability comes from fly-by-night, and that Tib belongs to Peter.
 Madam's attitude changes then but she lets Mary return home once Mary turns over Peter's address.
 That night, Madam sends a message to Mary, informing that she's kidnapped Peter, and demands that Mary bring the fly-by-night bulbs to her.
-She and Tib quickly fly back to Endor with the bulbs, but Madam and Doctor Dee imprison her in their transformation lab.
-Mary finds Peter locked in with her, and discovers that Doctor Dee has been experimenting on animals, including Gib, transforming them into fantastic creatures.
+She and Tib quickly fly back to Endor with the bulbs, but Madam and Dee imprison her in their transformation laboratory.
+Mary finds Peter locked in with her, and discovers that Dee has been experimenting on animals, including Gib, transforming them into fantastical creatures.
 From the spell book she took from Madam's office, Mary uses a spell to undo the transformations and unlock the lab.
-They try to escape on the Little Broomstick, but Peter is recaptured.
+They try escaping on the Little Broomstick, but Peter is recaptured.

 The Little Broomstick takes Mary to an isolated cottage on a tiny island that seems to be alive.
-Inside the cottage, Mary finds notes on spells and a mirror that Great-Aunt Charlotte uses to contact her.
+Inside the cottage, Mary finds notes on spells and a mirror that Charlotte uses to contact her.
 Through visions, Charlotte reveals that the cottage was her old home, and she used to be a red-haired pupil who excelled at Endor.
-One day Charlotte found fly-by-night on the campus, leading Madam and Doctor Dee to obsessively pursue a project to use the flower to transform all humans into witches.
+One day, Charlotte found fly-by-night on the campus, leading Madam and Dee to obsessively use the flower to transform all humans into witches.
 When their experiments failed, Charlotte escaped Endor, taking the flower with her.
 Charlotte begs Mary to use her last bulbs to return home, but Mary vows to rescue Peter.

-Mary returns to Endor and finds Madam and Doctor Dee trying to transform Peter into a warlock.
-The experiment fails again, leaving Peter trapped within a gelatinous monster.
-Mary gets the spell book to Peter, and he uses it to undo the failed experiment and all of Madam and Doctor Dee's research.
-Mary and Peter fly home, with her throwing away her last bulb and saying she does not need magic.
+The Little Broomstick is eventually damaged, forcing Mary to run back to Endor.
+She arrives just as Madam and Dee is about to transform Peter into a warlock.
+The experiment fails again, trapping Peter within a gelatinous monster.
+Mary gets the spell book to Peter, and he uses it to undo the failed experiment and Madam and Dee's research.
+Mary and Peter fly home on the repaired Little Broomstick, with her throwing away her last bulb and saying she does not need magic.